Faith Formation

 Covenant Groups

 UU covenant groups, also known as small group ministries, are small, facilitated groups of less than 12 people within a Unitarian Universalist (UU) congregation that meet regularly to build community, foster spiritual growth, and provide a safe space for personal reflection on a variety of life topics.
 Members create and follow a set of group-specific covenants, which are promises to treat each other with respect and confidentiality, to support each other's spiritual journey, and often to engage in community service.
 These groups are a core way for UUs to live out their values of justice, equity, and compassion in a more intimate setting within the larger congregation.
-What to Start a New Covenant Group?
+Want to Start a New Covenant Group?
 Talk to Rev. Denise!

-Women's Covenant Group: 1stThursdays, 1:00 PM, in person and on Zoom
+Women's Covenant Group: 1st Thursdays, 1:00 PM, in person and on Zoom

-Contact: Bonnie G.
+Contact: Denise G.